-I started my career as a developer focused on COBOL and Fortran, then switched over to network engineering and systems administrator, and now have found myself blending the two worlds.
-If you’re interested in following my various coding developments and open source projects, check out the resources below.
+I started my career as a developer focused on COBOL and Fortran.
+Later, I switched over to network engineering and systems administration.
+I now find myself blending the two worlds with great happiness.

-The most prolific project in my personal portfolio was Vester – an open source tool that provided configuration management for VMware vSphere environments based on PowerShell and Pester.
-I have since archived the project, but was blown away by the 150+ stars and heavy investment from the community and my snazzy maintainers.
+The most prolific project in my personal portfolio is Vester.
+This open source tool provided configuration management for VMware vSphere environments using Pester as the engine.
+I have since archived the project, but was blown away by the plethora of stars and heavy investment from the community, including my snazzy maintainers.

 A few other projects that I enjoyed working on: